buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcStairFlightTypeEnum.md

 # IfcStairFlightTypeEnum

-This enumeration defines the different types of stair flights that can further specify an _IfcStairFlight_ or _IfcStairFlightType_.
+This enumeration defines the different types of stair flights that can further specify an _IfcStairFlight_ or _IfcStairFlightType_.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.

 ## Items